-Muhammed Haron is Senior Lecturer in the Department of Theology and Religious Studies at the University of Botswana.
-Haron previously helped found the Department of Arabic Studies at the University of the Western Cape and served as its chair from 1984-95; he has been a visiting lecturer across South Africa and Malaysia.
-Haron has received several academic awards, including the Prestigious Scholarship Award in 1992/3 from the Human Science Research Council.
-In addition to numerous articles, he has also published First Steps in Arabic Grammar and The Dynamics of Christian-Muslim Relations in South Africa (circa 1960-2000) (2006).
-Haron earned bachelor's degrees from the Universities of Durban Westville and South Africa, bachelor's and master's degrees from the University of Cape Town, a master's level degree from the Free University of Amsterdam, and a PhD from Rhodes University.
+Muhammed Haron is senior lecturer in the Department of Theology and Religious Studies at the University of Botswana.
+Haron previously helped found the Department of Arabic Studies at the University of the Western Cape and served as its chair from 1984 to 1995; he has been a visiting lecturer across South Africa and Malaysia.
+Haron's academic awards include the Prestigious Scholarship Award in 1992-1993 from the Human Science Research Council, Educational Opportunities Council Award, and Mellon Award.
+In addition to numerous articles on Muslims in South Africa and bibliographical, cultural, media, and sociolinguistic studies, he has also published First Steps in Arabic Grammar and The Dynamics of Christian-Muslim Relations in South Africa (circa 1960-2000) (2006).
+Haron earned bachelor's degrees from the Universities of Durban Westville and South Africa, bachelor's and master's degrees from the University of Cape Town, a master's level degree from the Free University of Amsterdam, and a Ph.D. from Rhodes University.